 The Bowl-Air boasted 14 regulation lanes and advertised “America’s finest and most beautiful open-air bowling lanes.”
 The ad copy continued: “Streamline your figure!
 Make up a moonlight party and play under the stars … or bowl in Arizona’s Golden Sun for health, beauty and fun.
 Exciting.
 Wholesome.
 Stimulating.
 Remember, bowling keeps you fit!”
 Operating hours were from 8 a.m. to midnight, except Sundays, when the facility opened at 1 p.m.
 And the cost was comparable to indoor alleys: 15 cents a lane until 6 p.m., and 20 cents after that.
 But the Bowl-Air’s most memorable feature was its entrance: Two huge bowling pins, joined by the facility’s name on an arch, flanked the walkway.

 Despite high hopes and apparently strong local support, the biggest splash the Bowl-Air made was an advertisement in The Arizona Republic for its opening on December 8, 1940.
-Perhaps the idea was before its time, or maybe an uncertain future in the years before World War II was to blame.
+Perhaps the idea was before its time, or maybe an uncertain future in the years before the U.S. entered World War II was to blame.
 Regardless, the Bowl-Air was not successful and soon closed.

 Sadly, like most other interesting buildings and vernacular roadside architecture from that era of Phoenix’s history, nothing remains — the site was soon redeveloped, the business forgotten.
 And given the recent growth of Roosevelt Row, one can only imagine how the Bowl-Air might fare today.